 - iv.
-Meet the National Space Standards and the London Plan requirement for floor to ceiling heights; - v.
+Meet the National Space Standards and the London Plan requirement for floor to ceiling heights of 2.5m; - v.
 Adhere to the London Plan policies in regards to 'Lifetime Homes Standards' and 'Lifetime Neighbourhoods'; - vi.
 Are sited and designed to maximise daylight and sunlight; - vii.
-Incorporate an appropriate level of high quality, usable amenity space that is designed to be multi-functional and offer a range of leisure and recreation opportunities;
+Incorporate an appropriate level of high quality, usable green infrastructure and amenity space that is designed to be multi-functional and offer a range of environmental benefits and leisure and recreation opportunities; - viii.

-- viii.
 Provide both balconies and communal amenity space in flatted schemes; and - ix.
-Provide dual aspect accommodation unless exceptional circumstances are demonstrated;
+Maximises the provision of Provide dual aspect accommodation unless exceptional circumstances are demonstrated;